backstage/backstage/plugins/splunk-on-call/README.md

 To enable the REST Endpoint integration you can go on https://portal.victorops.com/ inside Integrations > 3rd Party Integrations > REST – Generic.
 You can now copy the URL to notify: `<SPLUNK_ON_CALL_REST_ENDPOINT>/$routing_key`

-In addition, you also need to enable the REST Endpoint integration on https://portal.victorops.com/ by going to Integrations > 3rd Party Integrations > REST – Generic.
+To enable the REST Endpoint integration you can go on https://portal.victorops.com/ inside Integrations > 3rd Party Integrations > REST – Generic.
 You can now copy the URL to notify: `<SPLUNK_ON_CALL_REST_ENDPOINT>/$routing_key`

 In `app-config.yaml`: